yeldarby/cardwolla/Readme.md

 Feature Backlog
 ===============

  - Suggestions?
-Send me a tweet [@braddwyer](http://www.twitter.com/braddwyer).
+Send our developer a tweet [@braddwyer](http://www.twitter.com/braddwyer).

 About this Project
 ==================

-This project was created for PennApps Winter 2014 by [Brad Dwyer](http://www.twitter.com/braddwyer).
+This project was created for PennApps Winter 2014 by Yeldarb LLC.
+All rights reserved.